YilongZhang1/multi-nodes-programming/README.md

-This code implements grid computing following the map reduce fashion.
+This code implements cluster computing following the map reduce fashion.

 1. to run the executable in command line